-As of January 1, 2022, to be considered an exempt employee in the U.S., a worker must be paid a minimum salary of $684 per week, or $35,568 per year.
+As of January 1, 2023, to be considered an exempt employee in the U.S., a worker must be paid a minimum salary of $684 per week, or $35,568 per year.
 Exempt workers in California, meanwhile, must be paid a salary that is at least twice the state’s minimum wage.
-The 2022 California minimum wage is $14.00 per hour for employers with 25 or fewer workers, and $15.00 per hour for employers with 26 or more workers.
+The 2023 California minimum wage is $15.50 per hour.

 This means that state law in California provides a higher salary basis for exempt workers than what is provided under federal law.

 What is the minimum salary across the country?